jbaumbach/socialtagg-web/README.md

    Follow the instructions about adding the SSL add-on on the Heroku site.
 Refer to the document "socialtagg-entered-csr-data.txt" which may or may not be in Assembla.  :)

+## Heroku Staging Environment

+  From instructions on heroku: https://devcenter.heroku.com/articles/multiple-environments#starting-with-a-production-app This may be required as well: http://stackoverflow.com/questions/14161621/key-with-fingerprint-not-authorized-in-heroku

+    $ heroku create --remote staging --addons redistogo:nano Creating evening-ocean-8134... done, region is us
+    Adding redistogo:nano to evening-ocean-8134... done
+    http://evening-ocean-8134.herokuapp.com/ | git@heroku.com:evening-ocean-8134.git
+    Git remote staging added

+  Most likely you'll have to creat a new key to access it:

+    $ ssh-keygen -t rsa -f ~/.ssh/identity.herokustage.tagg

+  Add it to heroku:

+    $ heroku keys:add ~/.ssh/identity.herokustage.tagg.pub

+  Then, push to staging and test it:

+    $ git push staging master

 ## Misc Info